Tarunmehta004/Vidyut_Sakhi_training/README.md

 This repo tracks exploratory data analysis and regressions ran for identifying the impact of training Vidyut Sakhis.

 ## Files
-* 'Descritive analysis' Contains the main code.
+* Analysis 18Mar25: Contains the main code.

 ## Note
 Raw data has not been uploaded.